-Let’s explore some of the most popular haunted places in Fresno CA.
+Let’s explore the most haunted places in Fresno, CA.

-The Hanford Civic Auditorium was built in 1924 and it is said to be haunted by several different ghosts.
-Some of the apparitions that have been reported here include a man dressed in a 1940s style suit and another male entity who sits in the balcony and applauds as though he is watching a show.
+The Hanford Civic Auditorium was built in 1924, and it is said to be haunted by several different ghosts.
+Some of the apparitions that have been reported here include a man dressed in a 1940s-style suit and another male entity who sits on the balcony and applauds as though he is watching a show.

-The Irwin Street Inn is now serving as a restaurant in Fresno County and it is apparently haunted by at least three different ghosts.
+The Irwin Street Inn is now serving as a restaurant in Fresno County, and at least three different ghosts apparently haunt it.
 Diners have reported seeing the apparitions in the dining room and up on the second floor as well.
-Staff say that it is also common for windows to be slammed shut by some unseen force and that bedsheets move by themselves and bedside lamps will turn on and off by themselves.
+Members of staff say that it is also common for windows to be slammed shut by some unseen force and that bedsheets move by themselves and bedside lamps will turn on and off by themselves.

 Who doesn’t love a good haunted burial ground?
 That is exactly what you will get with Del Rey Cemetery in Fresno County.
 Visitors have seen shadowy figures darting between the headstones and have said that they hear disembodied whispering voices.